 Fortnite, the hugely popular online video game, recently confirmed rumours that it would be made available to Android device users, but with a catch.
 Already available on desktop, Playstation 4, Xbox One, Nintendo Switch and recently iOS, the free-to-play Battle Royale game will not be made available for players to download via the official Google Play Store but rather the website of the game’s developer, Epic Games.
-This decision has raised numerous concerns regarding the security implications that this will have on Android devices and the impact it could have on the distribution of other apps and games in the future.
+This decision has raised numerous concerns regarding the security implications that this will have on Android devices.
+Furthermore, there is talk of the impact it could have on the distribution of other apps and games in the future.

 Fortnite Battle Royale is the latest game developed by Epic Games which allows up to 100 players at a time to battle each other online in order to be crowned last one standing.
 Since its release in 2017, the game has drawn in over 125 million users worldwide and reportedly earned over $126 million in revenue in February of this year alone.
 The game is currently free to download and play on all platforms, with all revenue coming from the in-app purchase of ‘V-bucks’, the in-game currency that can be used to buy character outfits, tools or weapons to enhance performance and gaming experience.

 Enabling the ‘Unknown Sources’ setting on Android devices could also have severe consequences for users as it will open up the device to malicious apps that could be downloaded or installed without their knowledge.
-The main concern in this instance is that Fortnite players, many of whom are young children or teenagers, may forget or may not know to change the setting back after the initial download.
-There is also the issue of how game updates, usually handled by the Play Store, will be installed and whether this will require the permanent enablement of the the ‘Unknown Sources’ setting.
-However in response to this concern, Epic Games says it believes their users are “savvy enough to use the third party applications download feature safely.”
+The main concern is that Fortnite players, may forget to change the setting back after the initial download.
+There is also the issue of how game updates, usually handled by the Play Store, will be installed.
+In response to this concern, Epic Games says it believes their users are “savvy enough to use the third party applications download feature safely.”

-Epic’s decision to bypass the Play Store may also have significant repercussions on the future of the Play Store as a whole.
+Epic’s decision to bypass the Play Store may also have significant repercussions on the future of the Play Store.
 It is estimated that Google will lose over $50 million in platform fees this year as a result of the move and depending on the success of this strategy, may see even greater losses as other popular games and apps follow suit.
-Most apps depend on the official App and Play Stores in order to reach potential users, however if Epic succeed in distributing the game independently and users accept this new method of side-loading APKs, other game developers may decide that sacrificing potential customers and their security is worth retaining the 30% revenue that Google would otherwise claim.
+Most apps depend on the official App and Play Stores in order to reach potential users.
+However, if Epic succeed in distributing the game independently and users accept this new method of side-loading APKs, other game developers may decide that sacrificing potential customers and their security is worth retaining the 30% revenue that Google would otherwise claim.

 Implications for business

 Epic’s decision to independently distribute Fortnite and the security threats it could bring could have serious implications for organizations, as employees increasingly use mobile devices for business as well as personal matters.
 Fans of Fortnite, or people with young children who play the game, could put their Android device and any corporate data contained on the device in danger should they decide to side-load the app.
-Enabling the ‘Unknown Sources’ setting and failing to disable it again could result in the download of malicious apps or software on the device that the employee may not become aware of before it is too late.
+Failing to disable the ‘Unknown Sources’ could result in the download of malicious apps or software on the device.
+The employee may not become aware of before it is too late.